ELSeidel/GoSchoolBox-Coding-Challenge-Ellen-Seidel/README.md

 ### Testing

 - Automated unit tests are in calculator.tests.js
-- Video of calculator in action:
+- Video of calculator in action: See file named "calculator_testing_video.mov"

 ### Known Bugs